Language

 Gas turbine and steam turbine sensor requirements

-A substitute vibration probe or speed sensor that physically fits the mounting location still needs verification against the existing monitor, extension cable, calibration standard and trip logic.
+For LM2500, LM6000, heavy-duty gas turbines, and steam turbine trains, procurement should demand more than a matching part number.
+Suppliers should confirm measurement range, response time, probe length, mounting interface, cable specification, connector type, shielding, and monitoring-system compatibility.
+A substitute vibration or speed sensor that physically fits still needs verification against the existing monitor, extension cable, calibration standard, and trip logic.
 Equivalent is not acceptable unless the supplier proves form, fit, function, and signal behavior.

 Generator, transformer, and electrical-system sensor requirements